Story: Cultural go-betweens

 • Whina Cooper was the first president of the Māori Women’s Welfare League in the 1950s.

-• Pita Sharples, MP and co-leader of the Māori Party, was popular with both Pākehā and Māori in the early 2000s.
+• Pita Sharples, former MP and co-leader of the Māori Party, was popular with both Pākehā and Māori in the early 21st century.

 Artists and academics

-Writers, artists and thinkers have often acted as cultural go-betweens, including:
+Writers, artists and thinkers who have acted as cultural go-betweens include:

 • S. Percy Smith and Edward Tregear, who formed the Polynesian Society to study Māori and other Polynesians